neymarql/OmniMoE/README.md

 5. Dispatcher/All‑to‑All: In PyTorch, use `dist.all_to_all_single(send, recv, input_split_sizes, output_split_sizes, group=ep_group)` properly with a prior count exchange to compute `recv_splits`; don’t reuse the same buffer for send/recv.
 (Var‑sized all‑to‑all is supported, but mind known deadlock pitfalls; production stacks use fused dispatchers.) ([PyTorch Docs][6])

 6. Routing/load‑balance: The Switch Transformer auxiliary loss (importance × load) and Noisy Top‑k remain the robust defaults; Expert‑Choice routing (EC) is a modern alternative used in some recent MoE lines (e.g., DeepSeek V2‑series).
-Start with Top‑2 + Switch aux loss unless you need EC’s properties. ([arXiv][7])
+Start with Top‑2 + Switch aux loss unless you need EC’s properties.
+You can toggle EC per branch via `text_moe.use_expert_choice_router` / `vision_moe.use_expert_choice_router`, which activates the expert-driven dispatcher with capacity-aware token selection, balanced importance/load EMA, and zero-drop fallback. ([arXiv][7])

-7. Optional accelerators: Tutel (Microsoft) remains a drop‑in MoE optimization, and MegaBlocks / “dropless” routing variants exist if you need zero‑drop or better tail behavior.
+7. Optional accelerators: Tutel (Microsoft) remains a drop‑in MoE optimization, and MegaBlocks / “dropless” routing variants exist if you need zero‑drop or better tail behavior (set `router.use_megablocks_dropless: true` **only after** installing MegaBlocks ≥0.7.0 on every node, e.g. `pip install megablocks`).

 Everything else in your blueprint is directionally correct.